Learn how to smoke a whole chicken using a Pit Boss pellet grill, and why it is one of easiest, and tastiest, ways to smoke a whole chicken!

 Trust us.

 Do NOT use oil to help the rub adhere.
-As you apply the rub the skin will start to get more wet as the salt in the rub pulls the moisture up to the surface.
+As you apply the rub, the skin will start to get wetter as the salt in the rub pulls the moisture up to the surface.

 This is all the moisture you need to get the salt and rub to adhere.